This column contains sponsored ads from Amazon.com and other sources

-15. Keep up on your child's activities when they visit other children.
-Communicate with their friend's parents about your child's special needs.
+14. Always know your child's activities, especially when he/she visits other children.
+Communicate with the parents of your child’s friends about his/her special needs.

-16. Plan day trips to art museums, aquariums, zoos or places of historical interest.
+15. Plan day trips to art museums, aquariums, zoos, and/or places of historical interest.

-Infants who watch too much television showed marked increases in social regression and decrease in language development.
+Current research studies indicate that toddlers who watch too much television exhibit a significant increase in social regression and marked decreases in language development.

 Positive Parenting: Time and Love

-Music and concerts can effect a child's mental health.
+Music and concerts can affect a child's mental health.

-Some children spend 24/7 on the ipod, music videos, Internet videos and concerts.
-For some, the long hours of stimulation is more than their minds can handle and it can contribute to chemical changes in the mind that overwhelming.
-Balance and moderation is needed.
+Some children are on their iPods, or watching music videos, Internet videos, and concerts almost 24/7.
+For some, the long hours of stimulation are more than their minds can handle, and this can contribute to chemical changes in the mind that can be overwhelming.
+Balance and moderation are needed.

 See: Major depression teens and music time

-Reading strengthens the mind while commercial television defragmants the mind and can contribute to depression in children.
+Reading strengthens the mind, while commercial television defragments it, which can contribute to depression in children.